d-exclaimation/pioneer/Documentation/guides/advanced/subscriptions.md

 !!!

+!!!success Packaged
+If you are looking to use thie example, There is a package for that called [PioneerRedisPubSub](https://github.com/d-exclaimation/pioneer-redis-pubsub), where it has been reorganized and tested.
+!!!

 Here we create an example implementation of [PubSub](#pubsub-as-protocol) using Redis, that utilize Redis channel for Pub/Sub.
 We also make use of [Broadcast](#broadcast) to not open multiple connection and use the 1 redis subscription connection for all GraphQL subscription of the same topic.

 ```swift RedisPubSub.swift